 While this crock pot pasta makes a wonderful meal all on its own, here are a few ideas of what to serve with it.

 - Salad.
-Add some more fresh, leafy greens to your table by serving this recipe with Anytime Arugula Salad or Caesar Shaved Brussels Salad.
+Add some more fresh, leafy greens to your table by serving this recipe with Arugula Salad or Shaved Brussels Sprouts Salad.

 - Bread.
 This deliciously cheesy recipe begs to be sopped up with some Rosemary Olive Oil Bread or Crock Pot Bread.

 - Chicken.
-If you’d like protein on the side, try serving the pasta with simply grilled chicken.
+If you’d like protein on the side, try serving the pasta with simply Grilled Chicken Breast, Grilled Chicken Tenders, or Baked Chicken Breast.

 - Roasted Vegetables.
 Toss a pan in the oven towards the end of the pasta’s cooking time.
 Classic Roasted Brussels Sprouts, Roasted Brussels Sprouts with Garlic, Roasted Zucchini, and Roasted Potatoes and Carrots are all lovely choices.